 Regional Gardening Guide - Zone 7-8

-March 1 to March 30-- Discover what you should be doing right now.
+July 1 to July 31-- Discover what you should be doing right now.
 Our experts share gardening advice, techniques, news, and ideas to make your garden the best ever.

 Here’s what’s happening in your gardening region:

 June is the true start of summer which brings with it heat, humidity and lots going on in the garden.
 Seeds can still be planted – particularly in the vegetable garden – but also in the flower beds.

 Kate is an avid veggie gardener and writer.

 She is a board member of the Garden Writer's Association.
 She authored 2 books: The Downsized Veggie Garden (Feb 2016) and New York & New Jersey Month by Month Gardening (Aug 2016).

 Some vegetables have a relatively short life and bolt (put out seeds) in a matter of weeks.
 Others, like root vegetables are harvested by pulling the whole plant up.
 These are great for what is called succession planting.